I like to keep this site ad-free. If you buy something using a link or coupon code on this site, I might receive compensation as an affiliate.

 Like all the Ooni ovens, the Koda 16 exceeds the 900°F needed to make delicious, traditional Neapolitan pizza.
 It reaches a temperature of 950°F in around 20 minutes and can cook the perfect pizza in around 60 seconds.

 For chefs who love cooking with gas it’s an excellent option.
 It’s easy to use and has great temperature control, allowing you to slow cook or bake more delicate items at a lower heat.
 The large cooking area is designed for 16″ pizzas but can also accommodate two cast iron pans side by side.
 Thanks to the high heat and the ashless nature of gas, clean-up in this oven is almost non-existent.
-And at 40lbs, it’s lighter than both the Bertello Grande and the Ooni Karu 16.
+And at 40lbs, it’s lighter than the Ooni Karu 2 Pro.

 Below $2000